erondpowell/directus/docs/app/content/collections.md

 It is possible to delete, archive, or edit multiple Items at once from the Collection Page.
 When you delete an Item, it is permanently deleted from the database, and the deletion cannot be reversed.
 When batch editing, the Item Page opens, enabling you to make the same edit across multiple Items.
-Follow the steps below to batch delete, archive, or edit Items.
+Follow the steps below to batch delete, archive, or edit Items:

 1. Navigate to the Content Module and select the desired Collection.
 2. Choose a [Layout](/app/layouts) that supports multiple Item selection from the Sidebar.\